Winter Roots Concert

 (details below).

-We are thrilled to partner with Hotel Madison for the Winter Roots Weekend!
-Use this link to book your special room rate at Hotel Madison for January 19 and/or 20th!
-Or call to book your reservation at 540-564-0200 and be sure to mention “Red Wing Winter Roots Concert” to receive the $109/night special.
+We are thrilled to partner with Hotel Madison again for the Winter Roots Weekend!
+Use this link to book your special room rate at Hotel Madison for February 21 and/or 22!

 Sideways begins with “Wait On You,” bounding out of the gates with a fervor carried by The Steel Wheels’ signature close harmonies and propulsive mountain energy.
 Through a seemingly simple story of the naivety of youth, the belief that we can skate by without being prepared for misfortune and the unexpected, the album kicks off with a kind of emboldening invitation in the face of an unavoidable truth.
 The world doesn’t wait on us—it’s our responsibility to shore ourselves up, to show up, to be ready to be a part of it all.